JasrajG/DataStructures/README.md

-# EECS 2101
+# Data Structures

-Here I will be including all the work done for my data structures course A simple change

-Change on local machine
+This repository includes some practise problems including comparing various algorithms for efficiency and utilizing an array of data structures to solve some leet-code style problems in Java.